Cormanz/smartgpt/README.md

 - **Modularity**: With first class plugin support and the ability to compose Autos for whatever your project requires, SmartGPT is incredibly modular.

-- **Flexibility**: SmartGPT has one `config.yml` file that is automatically generated where you can configure everything and anything.
+- **Flexibility**: SmartGPT has one central `config.toml` file that is automatically generated.
+Here you can configure everything and anything.

 - **Planning and Reasoning**: SmartGPT has an advanced hierarchical system of managers and employees to recursively break down your tasks.

-- **Configuration**: SmartGPT is incredibly easy to configure simply by using a simple `config.yml` file both for users, and for developers.
+- **Configuration**: SmartGPT is incredibly easy to configure simply by using a simple file both for both users and developers.

 There are two main shortcomings, however.